cloudposse/atmos/website/docs/core-concepts/components/component-inheritance.md

 atmos terraform plan derived-component-2 -s tenant1-ue2-test-1
 ```

-Atmos will process all the configurations for the component and all the base components and will show the following console output:
+Atmos will show the following output:

 ```console
 Variables for the component 'derived-component-2' in the stack 'tenant1-ue2-test-1':